selinwilliams/FoodBridge/README.md

     }
     ```

-### Get User Allergen Alerts
+### Get User's Allergen Alerts

-Returns all allergen alerts for a user.
+Returns all allergen alerts for the authenticated user.

 Require Authentication: true